EDJNet/tidywikidatar/cran-comments.md

 * rhub::check_for_cran()
 * devtools::check_win_devel()

 ## R CMD check results

 0 errors | 0 warnings | 0 note

 * This is a new release.
-* New submission

 ## Additional details
-* adjusted description in line with suggestions after previous submission
-* examples are now run
+* informative message when server unavailable, as requested
-* more tests
+* removed tests with inconsistent results